Answer Generation for Questions With Multiple Information Sources in E-Commerce: Experiments

 \subsubsection{\textbf{Human Evaluation}}

-Though the generation model (T5-QA) mostly possess the highest ROUGE and BLEU scores among all the other methods, the generated answers are not as precise as the MSQA Pipeline.
-We believe the absence of grammatical consistency and presence of spelling mistakes in the dataset render BLEU and ROUGE scores to be only an approximate measure of overall generation performance.
-Some of the generated answers that are different and sometimes incorrect in generation model are reported in Table \ref{tab:d8}.
+The different variants of our pipeline outperform the baselines by a significant margin.
+But, minor difference in evaluation metrics between our variants is not enough to identify the best method.
 Hence, we performed human evaluation of generated answers and the results are tabulated in Table \ref{tab:d6}.
-Human annotators were asked to label a generated answer correct w.r.t candidates if the information present in the them is accurately reflected in the generated response.
-The aim of this task is to make sure that the model pays attention to information present in the candidates while generating the answers instead of memorizing the responses from the training data.
-Correctness w.r.t label is measured by checking if the generated response matches with the ground truth answer.
-Also, annotators were asked to evaluate if a question can be answered with the information present in the candidates.
-This measure is called answerability.
-Out of 11183 data points present in the validation dataset, we labelled 8207 points for evaluation.
-Around 5389 points were answerable with the given information making the answerability of the dataset to be 65.66\%.
-There is slight improvement in correctness w.r.t context in MSQAP when compared to generation model (T5-QA) which we attribute to relevancy prediction.
-However, the huge improvement in correctness w.r.t label can be attributed to both the components.
-As discussed before, generating answers for dichotomous questions is an easier task and hence, the performance is relatively high.
+Human annotators were asked to label a generated answer Correct w.r.t candidates (CC) if the information present in the context is accurately reflected in the generated response.
+The aim of this task is to evaluate if the model pays attention to information present in the candidates while generating the answers instead of memorizing the responses from training data.
+Correct w.r.t label (CL) is measured by checking if the generated response matches with the ground truth answer.
+Our pipeline generates answers with an overall accuracy of \textbf{77.2\%}.
+As discussed above, the drop in CL for WH questions is due to the subjective nature of reference answers even though the model is capturing the correct information from the context (CC).
+There is a slight improvement in CC in MSQAP when compared to the generation model (T5-QA) which we attribute to relevancy prediction.
+However, the huge improvement in CL can be attributed to both components.
+We also evaluated the user experience of our generation pipeline against an Extraction Pipeline (EP) currently in production which returns a single answer.
+We chose 842 questions where both the pipelines return the correct answer.
+We anonymized the pipeline names and shuffled the answers to avoid systemic bias.
+We asked the labelers to identify which pipeline answered their questions in a better way.
+Table \ref{tab:d10} summarizes the obtained labels and Table \ref{tab:d11} lists the answers obtained from the two pipelines.
+Labelers preferred our method for the first three questions and preferred extraction pipeline for the last two.
+In general, our approach answers the questions without unnecessary information which provides a better experience for annotators and lesser cognitive overload.
+When the extra information obtained from retrieval is useful for the question, annotators pick the extraction pipeline.